NordicWayInterchange/interchange/demo/single-node/README.md

 ## Use the jms client
 The script `./a_jms_client.sh` runs the JMS client, a test client we provide for Service Providers for sending and receiving messages.
 Try running `./a_jms_client.sh --help` to see the different options.
-We have also added two other scripts, `./a_jms_sink.sh` and `./a_jms_source.sh` to receive and send messages, respectively.
-This is really just copies of the `./a_jms_client`-script, but with different container names so that they don't clash.

 ## Listening to messages

-To listen for messages, use the `./a_jms_sink.sh receivemessages <endpoint>` command with the endpoint from the registered subscription.
+To listen for messages, use the `./a_jms_client.sh receivemessages <endpoint>` command with the endpoint from the registered subscription.
 The command will block, waiting for messages to arrive.
 Keep it running, and switch to a new console to publish messages.

 ## Publish your first message

-Publishing messages is done using the command `./a_jms_source.sh sendmessage -f message_king_olav.json`.
+Publishing messages is done using the command `./a_jms_client.sh sendmessage -f message_king_olav.json`.
 This will send a single message, defined in the json file used as an argument.

 You should now see a message logged on the console of the sink command.